osramirezdev/food_track_app/microservices/kitchen/docs/project-structure.md

     public function initializeRabbitMQ(): void {
         Log::channel('console')->debug("Init exchange and binding for RabbitMQ Kitchen");
         $this->provider->declareExchange('kitchen_exchange', 'topic');
+        /**
+         * FIXME
+         * Find an approach in order to avoid declaration of exchanges, without depending on other microservices.
+         * Exchanges are idempotent, so they are not created if they already exist */
+        $this->provider->declareExchange('order_exchange', 'topic');
         $this->provider->declareQueueWithBindings('kitchen_queue', 'order_exchange', '*.kitchen.*');
         Log::channel('console')->debug("Configuración de RabbitMQ completada.");
     }